CCALI/a2jauthor/wiki/PM2 Node Manager.md

 npm2 stop 0
 ```

-Using meaningful app names could be specially useful when multiple node server instances are active, which could be the case of the different environments where the app is deployed (staging, testing, development, etc).
+Using meaningful app names is useful when multiple node server instances are active, which could be the case for the different environments where the app is deployed (staging, testing, development, etc).

 ### How to provide a different port to the node server